mahmoud/sedimental/entries/plugin_systems.md

 # Motivation

-And yet, with our hour nearly up, all these proximate details still hadn't distilled into an ultimate motivation behind plugins.
-To satisfy our inquiry, we return to one of software engineering's fundamental principles: [Separation of concerns][soc].
+With our hour nearly up, all these proximate details still needed to be distilled into an ultimate motivation behind plugins.
+To this end, we returned to one of software engineering's fundamental
+principles: [Separation of concerns][soc].

 [soc]: https://en.wikipedia.org/wiki/Separation_of_concerns